When it comes to B2B vs D2C eCommerce, the gap in service is narrowing

 - Payment options and quick check-out: Offering credit cards, purchase orders and payment terms in your check out is a must, but also ensuring your check out is optimized without slowing down the buying process (including registering for a new B2B account if the buyer doesn't already have one).

-- Build a Quote funcitonality: Some key functionality to offer your B2B buyer is “request for quote”.
+- Build a Quote functionality: Some key functionality to offer your B2B buyer is “request for quote”.
 With this functionality, buyers can quickly build a list of products and submit it to the store for quotation, potentially opening up negotiations with the user on the price of a particular set of products.

 - ERP integration: An ERP system deals with complete business activities like purchasing, invoicing, supply chain, stock management, inventories etc.